omundy/dig245-critical-web-design/topics-development-environment.md

 ## Web Browsers

-A web browser (or just, "browser") is the software we use to access the World Wide Web.
-A browser is also called a **client** for it is dependent upon a **server** to request and render web pages and their content.
-For example, for every page visited on the internet:
+A web browser is more than the software we use to access data on the internet.

+What we think of as "the web" is technically a massive collection of text and image files sitting on web servers.

+The interconnectivity of these files, the rendering of them as complete web sites and web applications, is made possible by **web browsers** (or just, "browsers").

+A browser provides a **client** through which users can make requests to **server** for content, which is then rendered as web pages

+For every page visited on the internet:

 1. A user clicks on a link on a page (in the browser).
 1. The browser [requests](https://bytesofgigabytes.com/networking/how-http-request-and-response-works/) the new web page from that website's server (a computer where the files are stored).